-ASLE member, Susan Scott Parish, has recieved honorable mention for 2017 the Modern Language Association’s James Russell Lowell award for her work The Flood Year 1927: A Cultural History.
+ASLE member Susan Scott Parish, has received honorable mention for the Modern Language Association’s James Russell Lowell award for her work The Flood Year 1927: A Cultural History.

 The James Russell Lowell Prize is one of eighteen awards presented on 5 January 2019, during the association’s annual convention,in Chicago.
 The selection committee members were Laura Schaefer Brown (Cornell Univ.), chair; Jay Clayton (Vanderbilt Univ.); Rita Felski (Univ. of Virginia); Sangeeta Ray (Univ. of Maryland, College Park); and Michael Rothberg (Univ. of California, Los Angeles).

 The committee’s citation for Parrish’s book reads: Susan Scott Parrish provides a full and deep account of the most cataclysmic river flood in the history of the United States—the Great Mississippi Flood of 1927.
 Her analysis engages with infrastructure, communication, entertainment, literature, race, class, politics, and collective memory to explain and overlay the multiple perspectives that manifest modern apocalypse.
 Parrish’s account of the role of the press and the radio in making the flood into a media phenomenon, her documentation of the way the conditions for African American evacuees aroused allusions to slavery, and her sense of the profound impact of the flood on the creative imagination display the power and scope of this event.
 The Flood Year 1927: A Cultural History provides a model for portraying the impact of climate change disaster on cultural history.

 Susan Scott Parrish is a professor in the English department and in the Program in the